Private Equity Buy-and-Build: One HubSpot Across the Portfolio | SalesPlaybook

 Fixed scope.
 Fixed price.
 Per company.

-Benchmarks based on recent scoped engagements — including a nine-firm European consolidation and a four-brand group rollout.
-Your final number depends on inherited stack, integration scope and rollout cadence, all confirmed before signing.
+Benchmarks based on recent scoped engagements, including a 9-firm European consolidation.
+Your final number depends on inherited stack, integration scope and the size of each company, all confirmed before signing.

 Platform build